310mc/https-310mc.github.io-tl/source/_posts/stella_maris/hidden_island.md

 {% endbubble %}

 {% bubble Shinobu northinking %}
 Ahh, yes.
 Apparently, a cleansing ceremony to prepare for construction was performed.
-I heard something like that at the end of the previous school year.[^19]
+I heard something like that at the end of the previous fiscal year.[^19]

 Huh, so that’s how that story links to our current situation…